Last updated Oct 20, 2018

-The BIM Dictionary includes hundreds of Dictionary Items in English (other languages coming soon).
+The BIM Dictionary includes hundreds of Dictionary Items in English.
 Each Dictionary Item includes a Term and its Description.
 Many Items also include an Abbreviation and multiple Synonyms.

 These Dictionary Items are available under an open license, each with its own page so it can be commented upon and referenced from other websites and digital documents.
 Many of these items are also used within BIMe assessment modules, learning units and implementation templates.